Thorkild Thyrring

 Thorkild Thyrring (born 24 October 1946) is a Danish auto racing driver.
 He drove several times in the Le Mans 24 hour race, most recently in 2005 and 2006 for Sebah Automotive Ltd in a Porsche 911 GT3.
 His best result in the race was finishing nineteenth overall in 2005.
-Previously he raced a Lotus in 1993 and 1994 and a Corvette in 1995.
+He previously raced a Lotus in 1993 and 1994 and a Corvette in 1995.
 His team had failed to finish the race in all of these previous attempts.

-He competed in the 1992 British Touring Car Championship for the works Toyota Team, but was dropped after half a season due to poor results, finishing in seventeenth place.
+Thyrring competed in the 1992 British Touring Car Championship for the works Toyota Team, but was dropped after half a season due to poor results, finishing in seventeenth place.
 He has also raced in the Danish Touring Car Championship in 2000 with a Nissan Primera.
 He won three British GT Championship titles between 1993 and 1995.
+Between his Danish and international victories, he has the most wins of any Danish racing driver.